emitchell16/site/_pages/about.md

 ---
 permalink: /
 title: "About"
-exerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a researcher pursuing my PhD in Health Services Research and Health Policy with a concentration in Health Economics at Emory University in the Rollins School of Public Health.
+I am a researcher in the fourth year of my PhD in Health Services Research and Health Policy with a concentration in Health Economics at Emory University Rollins School of Public Health.

 I am interested in the accessibility of prescription drugs and other medical products, particularly in Medicare.
 My current research focus is access to high-cost glucose-lowering drugs.